6 Red Flags Your Partner Is In Lust, Not In Love

 4. Mysterious Is Their Middle Name

 "Infatuation is mired in surface-level attraction — looks, money, power.
-Love grows out of an appreciation of the other person's character," Parikh told Elite Daily.
+Love grows out of an appreciation of the other person's character," Parikh tells Elite Daily.
 "Infatuation grows out of desire."

 5. They Seek Control